UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 >  * camelCaseToSeparateWords
 >
 > What you use is up to you, but **be consistent**.
+>
+> Variables that start with a "." are hidden variables.
+These will not appear in the environment window
+> or when we use the `ls()` function (unless we us `ls(all.names = TRUE)`.
+The `ls()` function is introduced in the next episode.
+Hidden variables are used for things
+> such as storing R's random number seed, which we typically don't want to change within a session.
 {: .callout}

 It is also possible to use the `=` operator for assignment: